RoseLeighton/HackableDEF/md/tmp.md

   Institutionalize      How can a hackable city-initiative be made to last?
 Can they scale-up, be made replicable, or develop ties or spin out to existing institutions?
 As this phase is more of about organization and legal and institutional contexts and structures, digital media technologies play less of a role here.
 Although they could play a role in the way systems interoperate.
 Through API’s or other tools, the data or insights gathered by a hackable city project can be linked to institutional databases or monitoring systems.                                                                                                                                                                                                                                                                                  \[Here '3\_13A\_hackable city process\_Uber'\]                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        \[Here 3\_13B\_Idee\_voor\_je\_buurt\]

                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            Companies such as Airbnb and Uber have grown so much that many municipalities have been forced to consider the implications of these economies for their cities.
-Recently Airbnb was asked to collect a hotel tax from the listings on the website, formally being recognised as a hotel business.
+Recently Airbnb was asked to collect a hotel tax from the listings on the website, formally being recognised as an accomodation provider.
 Sometimes established institutions integrate platforms that were developed outside these institutions.
-For instance the Amsterdam Municipality launched a pilot application of Change by Us, under the Dutch name Idee voor je Buurt, with the intention to establish its regular use from 2015.
+For instance, in 2014 Amsterdam Municipality piloted a Dutch version of Change by Us, called "Idee voor je buurt".

                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            Uber has also consented to share anonimized data about the trasportation habits of its clients with city authorities to improve public transportation.
   --------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------